 Michael Larkin of Kilcolgan More, King’s County married Mary Cantwell whom I believe was from the same area at St. Mary’s Church, Ferbane, Saturday the 14th of June 1823.

-Three known sons John Thomas Larkin (born between 1828 – 1830, dates recorded vary, but I am pretty sure 1828 is the correct one), Michael Larkin 1832, and Thomas Larkin 1835 all at Kilcolgan More, a small agricultural area of farming just east of Ferbane Village.
-It’s likely that there were other children, I’ve just yet to find them.
-John would leave for Australia and write to his brother Michael who was in America in 1858 where they referred to their living father.
-Thomas would stay in the area at Kilcolgan Beg as a farmer.
-This is how I know that Michael (Snr) was alive in 1858.
-My understanding is that their mother Mary died on the 11th of July 1845.
+Three known sons John Thomas Larkin (born between 1828 – 1830, dates recorded vary, but I am pretty sure 1828 is the correct one, (this one is our fellow), Michael Larkin 1832, and Thomas Larkin 1835 all at Kilcolgan More, (in Irish, Cill Cholgan Mhór), a small agricultural area of farming just east of Ferbane Village.
+It’s possible that there were other children, I’ve just yet to prove or disprove this.
+However, it is worth noting that the boys mother did die quite young, when Michael and Thomas were still minors so it’s possible that there were only three of them.
+A small family for the time.
+My understanding is that their mother Mary died on or near the 11th of August 1845.
+Taken from register of death in Ferbane.
+At this time John was 17, Michael 12, and Thomas 10, all young boys in the care of their father.

 Much has been written regarding the occupation by the English of Ireland, the tragedy of the Irish Potato Famine and the subsequent destruction it caused to the Irish.
 The famine between 1845 and 1852 having a permanent historical impact on where the Irish people would live throughout the western world.
 Similarly much is known of the profound and deep-seated discontent between the Irish and the supplanting English.
 It was the English government who had control of Ireland, her resources, finances, governance, religion, education, and indeed the Irish people during this time of occupation.
 From 1537 onward the English government had tried to eradicate the traditional Irish culture by banning the teaching and use of the Irish language in ever increasing limitations of its use.
 These were political attempts to quash the Irish language and culture permanently.
 To force a homogenisation of English culture and Irish culture.
 Prior to the famine the estimated number of people in Ireland who spoke the traditional language was believed to be 40% with a rapid decline that followed the famine.
 This would continue into modern times with only this century, national recognition that the Irish language was at real risk of being lost permanently without a national address to reverse this.
 Currently 3.7% of Irish are believed to speak Irish on a daily basis.

-It should then come as no surprise then that we have been able to find at least some of the role that our Larkin family played in resistance during these dark times.
+It should then come as no surprise then that we have been able to find at least some of the role that our Larkin family played in resistance during these darker times.
 Our Larkin’s were agricultural farm people.
 Small tenant farmers in the county now known as Offaly but at the time King’s County in the province of Leinster.
 The area is located in the Irish midlands.
-Ferbane itself being a small land-locked rural village.
+Ferbane itself being a small land-locked rural village near the river Brosna.
 Eighteen-forty-nine found the Irish deep in the grip of the famine.
 Food was scarce and similarly the more-wealthy landlords were now actively using their agents to forcibly remove tenant farmers and their families from their small-holdings and were ‘throwing-down’ their houses once they were emptied.
 The term throwing-down meaning to destroy the home so that it could not be re-inhabited once the agent and constables had left.
 A widely unpopular move that caused extreme hatred among the poorer people towards these agents and indeed the land-lords.
 The constabulary of the day were engaged in carrying out these reprehensible actions.
 The newspaper I have used for research here discusses in other articles the wide practice of night-time raids on properties of wealthier farmers and land-lords and ‘carrying away their corn’.
-This meaning that bands of the poorer people would gather under the protection of night and numbers and then raid these crops and steal away the food for their own and neighbours use.
-A highly risky activity that if caught in the act would see you most likely shot at and if you were taken into custody you would appear before the quarter-sessions.
+This meaning that bands of the poorer people would gather under the protection of night and in numbers raiding these crops and stealing away the food for their own and neighbours use.
+A highly risky activity that if caught would see you most likely shot at and if you were taken into custody you would appear before the quarter-sessions.
 The sentence could range from imprisonment, hanging right through to transportation to the colonies.
 Within the English government, there was a truly unbelievable lack of compassion for the plight of the Irish, which exceeded even the grim attitudes they held towards their own English poor at the time in its cruelty.

-One night of the 14th October, 1849 around 1am a group of about thirty-men from the local villages traveled to Killoughey.
+One night of the 14th October, 1849 around 1am a group of about thirty-men from the local villages travelled to Killoughey.
 They were not meaning to carry away in their arms the crops either.
 They took with them horses and carts so they meant business.
 The property they assailed was that of a tenant named John Keys who asked the constables who attended to let this be, however the constable would not and a fight ensued.
 Keys was a tenant of the Reverend John Baldwin so who knows whether this had been set up beforehand?
 Gunshots rang out between both sides and one constable was killed with four more wounded in the affray.
 The constables wounded were Balfour, Gleeson, Doyle, Hall (who had argued and scuffled with Keys) and sub-constable Patrick Mortimer who was shot dead.
 By this time the mob who appeared to be well organised and well armed had swelled to about fifty.
 The constables retreated to their barracks and it was believed that some of the mob members must have been injured, some perhaps grievously as blood marks were later found along the roadways in the light of day.
 Following the mob outbreak significant numbers of armed reinforcements were brought into the area and stationed whilst a thorough search was done in the district for any who might have participated.
 A coroner and magistrates were also brought in.
-Offenders located were brought to Tullamoore where they were held pending their appearance at the assizes.
+Offenders located were brought to Tullamore where they were held pending their appearance at the assizes.
 A hand-picked ‘suitable’ jury was rapidly put together.
 Eleven Protestants, eleven Catholics and one Quaker (all deemed to be respectable men, made up the jury).
 During the court-case the witnesses for the prosecution stated that about thirty shots had been fired in the affray to the best they could recall.

 The witnesses would also state that they did not fire until they were fired upon and that they had thought it was John Keys who gave the mob the order to fire upon them.
 They also stated there were between 100 and 300 people in the field and on the roadways they felt that night.
 Men who were charged with being at the affray were relatives of John Keys, being Joseph Keys and Michael Keys.
 Joseph Keys property was searched, a gun was found, the coroner stated that the gun was the gun used in the murder of Mortimer (bullet matched gun and recent evidence of firing).
 As a result Joseph Keys was committed to stand trial for his murder.